 A watershed is the area of land that drains into a stream at a given location; that is, it is an area of land bounded by a hydrologic system.
 Generally, a watershed is defined in terms of a point or outlet and all the land area that sheds (pours) water to the outlet during a rainstorm.
 Using the concept that "water runs downhill," a watershed is defined by all points enclosed within an area from which the rain falling at these points will contribute water to the outlet.
 Figure 11-2 represents the delineation of a watershed boundary.
-Watersheds come in all shapes and sizes and cross county, state, and national boundaries.
+Watersheds come in all shapes and sizes and cross state and national boundaries.
+For example, the Mississippi river drainage basin covers more than 30 states and two Canadian provinces.

 A drainage basin is a region of land where the precipitation's water flows downhill into a river, lake, dam, or ocean.
 The drainage basin includes both the channels and the land from which water drains into those channels.
 Each drainage basin is separated topographically from adjacent basins by a ridge, hill, or mountain, which is known as a water divide.
-The dashed line is the main water divide of the hydrographic basin as shown in Figure 11-2.
+In Figure 11-2, the dashed line is the main water divide of the hydrographic basin.
 In North America, watershed refers to the drainage basin itself.
 The terms catchments, catchment area, catchment basin, drainage area, river basin, and water basin are also used to represent the same concept.